lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this removes or deletes betty
+this script deletes a directory